ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 "Skorch" provides the best of both worlds, you can use PyTorch neural networks while loading data, running grid search, setting up model checkpoints and more using the all-to-familiar sklearn interface.
 Amazing library for fast experimentation for both ML and DL!

+#### Spotlight №17 (February 3, 2020)

+A deep learning library that can be used to train Transformer models quickly and effectively, it's called fast-bert: https://github.com/kaushaltrivedi/fast-bert

+The inspiration for fast-bert comes from fast.ai since the interface of this library is made easy and accessible to beginners.
+Besides BERT, the library also includes recent additions to the Transformer family of Neural Networks, like ALBERT, DistilROBERTA and a lot more.
+You can use it to create a text classification model, pre-train language models and even directly deploy the final models to AWS Sagemaker.

 ### Follow me for more content like this:
 - LinkedIn: https://www.linkedin.com/in/ivan-bilan/